10 Dorchester Drive: Background

-In 1934, Leslie H. Kemp and Frederick E. Tasker won the Ideal House Competition, to design a home for the Daily Mail Ideal Home Exhibition.
+In 1934, Leslie H. Kemp and Frederick E. Tasker won the Ideal House Competition to design a home for the Daily Mail's Ideal Home Exhibition.
 Their design used the moderne branch of the art deco style that was then in vogue.
-A mock-up "show home" was constructed for the 1935 exhibition, at Olympia, London, in a display called "Village of Tomorrow".
+A mock-up "show home" was constructed for the 1935 exhibition, at Olympia London, in a display called "Village of Tomorrow".

 One feature of the design was that the two downstairs reception rooms could be combined with the hallway, to feature as a ballroom.